panoply/syncify/readme.md

 <p>

 You will need to create a [private app](https://help.shopify.com/en/manual/apps/private-apps) to obtain this information from Shopify.
 If you are coming from [Theme Kit](https://shopify.dev/themes/tools/theme-kit) you might be able to port those settings but it is recommended that you generate API access information specifically for usage with Syncify.

+> There are plans to provide an official Syncify Shopify App to make this easier in future releases.

 **Steps:**